-Diving in the Galapagos is conducted from small boats called pangas.
+Diving in the Galapagos is conducted from small boats (like RIBS) called pangas.
 The currents in Galapagos are strong and so it is important the divers enter the water together as a group.

 The majority of dive sites are small islands that break the surface of the water and then taper down.
 Because of this, it is impossible to bring the dive yacht directly over the dive site.

 Divers suit-up on the main yacht before stepping over to the panga.
 The panga then approaches the dive site and the divers back-roll into the water.